-Who Can Create a Behaviour Support Plan?
+Who Can Create a BSP?

-Specialist behaviour support, including the development of PBS plans with or without restrictive practices, can only be undertaken by:
+Specialist behaviour support, including the development of BSPs with or without restrictive practices, can only be undertaken by:

 - Providers that are registered for Specialist Behaviour Support (110); and - Behaviour support practitioners who are considered suitable by the NDIS Commission to undertake functional behaviour assessments and develop behaviour support plans.